myelintek/documentation/user/lab.rst

     .. note::
         #) *VSCode* access the files *remotely*.
 The files are still saved in the MLSteam system.
-        #) You may install *Python extionsion for Visual Studio Code* to use the advanced features for Python files.
+        #) You may install *Python extension for Visual Studio Code* to use the advanced features for Python files.

 To view, edit, and run a *Jupyter Notebook program*: